ipfs/js-ipfs/README.md

 ### In the Browser through browserify

-Same as in Node.js, you just have to browserify the code before serving it.
+Same as in Node.js, you just have to [browserify](https://github.com/substack/node-browserify) the code before serving it.
+See the browserify repo for how to do that.

 ### In the Browser through `<script>` tag

-Make the [ipfsapi.min.js](/ipfsapi.min.js) available through your server and load it using a normal `<script>` tag, this will exporrt the `ipfsAPI` constructor on the `window` object, such that:
+Make the [ipfsapi.min.js](/ipfsapi.min.js) available through your server and load it using a normal `<script>` tag, this will export the `ipfsAPI` constructor on the `window` object, such that:

 ```
 var ipfs = window.ipfsAPI('localhost', '5001')
 ```

-If you omit the host and port, the api will parse window.host, and use this information.
-I.e, this also works:
+If you omit the host and port, the api will parse `window.host`, and use this information.
+This also works, and can be useful if you want to write apps that can be run from multiple different gateways:

 ```
 var ipfs = window.ipfsAPI()
 ```

-This can be useful if you want to write apps that can be run from multiple different gateways.

 #### Gotchas

-When using the api from script tag for things that require buffers (ipfs.add, for example), you will have to use either the exposed ipfs.Buffer, that works just like a node buffer, or use this [browser buffer](https://github.com/feross/buffer)
+When using the api from script tag for things that require buffers (`ipfs.add`, for example), you will have to use either the exposed `ipfs.Buffer`, that works just like a node buffer, or use this [browser buffer](https://github.com/feross/buffer).

 ## CORS

 If are using this module in a browser with something like browserify, then you will get an error saying that the origin is not allowed.
 This would be a CORS ("Cross Origin Resource Sharing") failure.
 The ipfs server rejects requests from unknown domains by default.
-You can whitelist the domain that you are calling from by exporting API_ORIGIN and restarting the daemon, like:
+You can whitelist the domain that you are calling from by exporting `API_ORIGIN` and restarting the daemon, like:

 ```bash
 export API_ORIGIN="http://localhost:8080"